Awards & Accolades

 2010: Executive Director Trudy Strewler Hodges accepted to the State of Colorado Judicial Nominating Commission, representing the 4th Judicial District.

-2009: Voted as one of the top Non-profit Organizations by readers of the Colorado Springs Independent.
+2009: Voted as one of the top Non-profit Organizations by Colorado Springs Independent readers.

-2008: National CASA Association award for 98% compliance rate for the National CASA Quality Assurance Process; 85% was the national benchmark.
+2008: National CASA Association certification for 98% compliance with National CASA Quality Assurance Standards; 85% is the national benchmark.

 2005: Executive Director Trudy Strewler selected as the Ethical Business Leader of Colorado Springs by the local Rotary Club.